jacksonf-netizen/Vela-IPTV/README.md

 4. A popup will appear—click **Open** again.
 5. *If it still won't open:* Go to your Mac's **System Settings** > **Privacy & Security**, scroll all the way to the bottom, and click **"Open Anyway"**.

+### 4. Allow Keychain Access
+On your **first launch** and again **after each update**, macOS will show a popup asking for your computer password to securely save your IPTV credentials:

+> *"VelaIPTV wants to use your confidential information stored in Keychain"*

+**Click "Always Allow"** — this is completely safe and just lets the app automatically retrieve your saved login details without asking every time.

 ---

 ## 📝 License